How to ACE the ACER Exams?

 This can be both an exciting and daunting experience for students.
 So here are some preparation tips to boost confidence for acing the ACER Scholarship Test.

-• Understand the test structure well - knowing the test format, structure, question type and pattern, and other related information is a must before diving into any preparation.
+• Understand the test structure - knowing the test format, structure, question type and pattern, and other related information is a must before diving into any preparation.

 • Prepare with the right resources - there is only so much one can do within the timeframe you have, so preparing right is incredibly important.
 Resources such as ACER-published practice questions, preparation guides, and study materials are a great place to start.